Dataframe#

 For

-, you can include the database and schema name (i.e. specify a fully-qualified name).
-If no database name or schema name are specified, the view will be created in the current database or schema.name
+name, you can include the database and schema name (i.e. specify a fully-qualified name).
+If no database name or schema name are specified, the view will be created in the current database or schema.namemust be a valid Trino identifier.- Parameters:

 name – The name of the view to create or replace.
 Can be a list of strings that specifies the database name, schema name, and view name.

-- create_or_replace_view(name: str | Iterable[str]) List[Row] #
+- create_or_replace_view(name: str | Iterable[str]) List[Row]#

 Creates a view that captures the computation expressed by this DataFrame.